mmahfoud/minimal-api-dotnet/README.md

 # minimal-api-dotnet
-Just a dummy project to explore minimal web api.
+Just a dummy project to explore minimal web api in .NET 6.